History and exam

 history of underlying medical condition

-Hypothyroidism, celiac disease, and cystic fibrosis may present with fecal incontinence.
+Hypothyroidism, coeliac disease, and cystic fibrosis may present with faecal incontinence.

 Risk factors